-Skills, motivation, and permanent education are also crucial in order to allow the Compliance Function to operate effectively.
+Skills, motivation, and permanent expertise are also key in order to allow the Compliance Function to operate effectively.
 The capabilities of each employee are assessed taking into account the technical complexity and the domains under its supervision.

 Reporting by the Compliance Function